hexereii/BerryHUD/alternatives for hexhud/README (Alternatives list).txt

 **If you don't use widescreen, this is for you!!**
 Just drag the resource folder into your main directory to the main folder & it will fix the main menu for you!!

+16 by 10 version
+Just drag the resource & scripts folders into your main directory to the main folder & it will fix the main menu for you!!

 Galaxy backgrounds
 ***Drag the folders out of Galaxy Backgrounds!!***
 Credits to Ellie (@address.astro on insta)